Student Representation on Committees

 Becoming a member of a University of Lethbridge committee is a serious responsibility, as well as a unique opportunity to speak on behalf of the students.
 Each committee at the U of L has certain roles and responsibilities for the entire university and attendance is of the utmost importance.
 Membership can be both rewarding and exciting.
 You will meet faculty and staff from around the campus who care as much about this institution as you do.
 We recommend you use their knowledge and expertise to its fullest.

-If you wish to volunteer to sit on a committee please email your request to our VP Academic at email@example.com.
+If you wish to volunteer to sit on one of the committees presented in the links below, please email your request to our VP Academic at firstname.lastname@example.org.

 General Faculties Committees (GFC)